Personalised Online TutoringTel: (02) 8710 0441 | 0400 322 426

 These phases do not necessarily correspond to particular age groups or MYP year levels, and students do not necessarily begin in phase one – they can begin at any phase, depending on their prior experiences, and may exit from any phase on the continuum.

-Below is a link to the subject brief for Language Acquisition:
+Below is a link to more information about Language Acquisition subjects:

 Assessment of Language Acquisition Subjects